nilesc/workflow/README.md

 recommend going through this process even for things that are even only a bit inconvenient, as small savings add up very rapidly.

+## Initial Setup (One Time)
+### .bashrc
+This is a file that's stored in your home directory, and automatically run anytime you open terminal.
+You can use this to configure your command line to work however you want, including adding information to your prompt, or (my personal favorite) enable vim keybindings on the command line.
+This last is very helpful if, for example, you need to change the first flag in a very long list of flags on a command.
+The alternative in this case would be holding the left arrow key for up to several seconds, which is very inefficient and distracting.

+### .vimrc
+More will be said on vim in its own dedicated section, but as an overview, this is a file that will be stored at a user's home directory that will be referenced whenever vim is started, allowing a user to configure vim as they please.
+Furthermore, it is possible to have an extremely functional vim setup which can be created properly on a new machine by simply copying a .vimrc to the new machine's home directory.
+My own .vimrc is included in this repo, and I feel it is a good starting place.
+I highly encourage modifying one's vim setup to best suit one's specific needs.